Liqwid-Labs/agora/docs/README.md

-# agora specification & documentation
+# Agora specification & documentation

 This folder contains all of the specification and architecture documentation of agora.